 According to Shelley Wishnick a clinical nutrition coordinator and a dietitian at Mount Sinai Diabetes Center, it is important for people with diabetes to pick one serving of fruit every time they make a meal.

 Because even the natural sugars can make the blood sugar rise.
 Therefore, you can consume half a cup of one of your favorite fruit.
 Chop them well and enjoy it.
 Furthermore, if you want to purchase fruits or veggies, focus on the ones that are in season.

 This is a crucial part of managing your diabetes.
 The foods that are not in season contain plenty of chemicals that force the product to grow.

 Consuming meat and seafood are important.
 Seafood contains omega-3 fatty acids which are a perfect choice for improving heart and brain protection.
 So, try to eat at least two servings of fish every week.
 When it comes to another source of meats, go for lean, turkey, or chicken.

 In a serving consume 3-ounce of the type of meat you chose.
 Try to eat at least 3 servings of meat every week.
 However, it is best to stay away from some sausages and bacon.
 These foods contain a lot of fat and sodium but are not a good source of protein.

 For more details about the type of meat you should and shouldn’t consume, it is best to consult with your doctor or dietitian.
-After all, every body is different.
-Therefore, various foods may have a different impact on the overall health.
+After all, everybody is different.
+Therefore, various foods may have a different impact on overall health.

 They are a time-saving product that can make your lives much easier.